Freddy AI for CX

 Best practices to make your IT Asset Management a successful operation

 IT Asset Management (ITAM) is a set of business practices for optimizing spending and supporting decision-making with the IT environment.
 It also seeks to increase company-wide understanding of the value IT provides to the business.
-IT asset management does this by creating a detailed, up-to-date inventory of the organization’s IT assets (hardware, software, subscriptions, etc.), and then leveraging that inventory to drive any IT-related decisions.
+IT asset management does this by creating a detailed, up-to-date inventory of the organization’s IT asset (hardware, software, subscriptions, etc.), and then leveraging that inventory to drive any IT-related decisions.
 The underlying concept of IT asset management is that informed planning leads to a reduction in waste, better ROI from IT investments and avoidance of unnecessary risk.

 Unfortunately, many companies do not achieve the aspirations and objectives they’ve set for their ITAM programs.
 “We don’t know what we don’t know” is one of IT leaders’ more common comments about their IT asset-management data.
 Despite noble efforts and considerable expenditure of resources, companies are failing to harvest the rich insights they need to drive informed IT decision-making.